TNR11/Active_Directory_Lab_Setup/README.md

 <h2>Description</h2>
 The purpose of this project was to create a virtual Windows active directory environment.
 This lab was then used to conduct experiments such as active directory enumeration.
 This virtual setup allows this lab to be suitable for home use/experimentation.
+NOTE: This project was completed thanks to the tutorial and resourced provided by Josh Madakor on YT.
 <br />